 If a person has had TB bacteria which have caused inflammation in the lungs, an abnormal shadow may be visible on a chest x-ray.12“Tuberculosis (TB): Diagnosis”, National Jewish Health

 www.nationaljewish.org/healthinfo/Conditions/tb/diagnosis Also, acute pulmonary TB can be easily seen on an X-ray.
 However, what it shows is not specific.
 A normal chest X-ray cannot exclude extra pulmonary TB.

 Also, in countries where resources are more limited, there is often a lack of X-ray facilities.

 Serological tests for TB are tests carried out on samples of blood, and they claim to be able to diagnose TB by detecting antibodies in the blood.
 However, testing for TB by looking for antibodies in the blood is very difficult.

-As a result serological tests, sometimes called serodiagnostic tests, for TB are inaccurate and unreliable, and the World Health Organisation has warned that these tests should not be used to try and diagnose active TB.
+As a result serological TB tests, sometimes called serodiagnostic tests, for TB are inaccurate and unreliable.
+The World Health Organisation has warned that these tests should not be used to try and diagnose active TB.
 Some countries have banned the use of serological or serodiagnostic tests for TB.